SEAL-IIT-KGP/TWINSSE/conjunctive/README.md

 Set `<plain_database_file_path>` to the plain database file path (in top-level [databases](../databases/) directory).

-Set `<number_of_keywords_in_the_plain_database>` to number of unique keywords in the plain database and set `number_of_maximum_document_identifiers_for_a_keyword` to the number of maximum ids for a keyword in the plain database. `number_of_keywords_in_the_plain_database` is the total number of keywords in the plain database. `number_of_maximum_document_identifiers_for_a_keyword` is the number of maximum ids where a keyword appears (or the maximum keyword frequency).
+Set `<number_of_keywords_in_the_plain_database>` to the number of unique keywords in the plain database and set `number_of_maximum_document_identifiers_for_a_keyword` to the number of maximum ids for a keyword in the plain database. `number_of_keywords_in_the_plain_database` is the total number of keywords in the plain database. `number_of_maximum_document_identifiers_for_a_keyword` is the number of maximum ids where a keyword appears (or the maximum keyword frequency).

 Set `number_of_threads_to_use_with_plain_database` to the number of threads to use.
 Since Bloom Filter hashes are individually computed using separate threads, we recommend a minimum 24 threads to use.

 Change `<number_of_threads_to_use_with_plain_database>` to the number of hash functions to be used for Bloom filter indexing.
-Currently this is automatically set to the number of threads used.
+Currently, this is automatically set to the number of threads used.

-Change `<Bloom_filter_size_as_a_power_of_2_value>` to the power of two just above the total number of unqiue meta-keyword-document-id pairs in the meta-database.
+Change `<Bloom_filter_size_as_a_power_of_2_value>` to the power of two just above the total number of unique meta-keyword-document-id pairs in the meta-database.
 For example, if there are 80901 unique meta-keyword-id pairs in the database, the power of two just above 80901 is 131072 = $2^{17}$.
 Hence, set this to 131072.
-This is used to compute total Bloom filter size.
+This is used to compute the total Bloom filter size.

 Change `<number_of_bits_required_to_address_the_Bloom_filter>` to specify the address range of the Bloom filter.
 The number of bits to consider is derived from the above `<Bloom_filter_size_as_a_power_of_2_value>` value.
 Here `<Bloom_filter_size_as_a_power_of_2_value>` is $2^{17}$, that requires 17 bits.

 ---
 ### Specific parameters in **sse_search.cpp**

 This part is not fully automated yet.
-Thus, if required, change the following paramters.
+Thus, if required, change the following parameters.

 ```C++
 std::string kw_freq_file = "db_kw_freq.csv";